Non-Convex Self-Concordant Functions: Practical Algorithms and Complexity Analysis: Introduction

-In the convex setting, these challenges can be effectively mitigated through the notion of self-concordance~\cite{Nesterov-1994-Interior, Nesterov-2018-Lectures}, which provides a unified framework for studying second-order methods without strong smoothness.
-Self-concordant functions may possess unbounded third-order derivatives, yet the growth of derivatives is locally controlled by the curvature encoded in the Hessian.
-This structure ensures that Newton steps remain well-behaved in regions where strong smoothness fails.
+In the convex setting, the notion of self-concordance~\cite{Nesterov-1994-Interior, Nesterov-2018-Lectures}, (see Definition \ref{def:SC-convex} below), provides a unified framework for studying second-order methods without Hessian Lipschitz continuity.
+More specifically, a convex and three times continuously differentiable function $f:\dom(f)\to\mathbb{R}$ is defined to be $\kappa$-self-concordant if for all $x\in \dom(f)$, $\nabla^3 f(x)[h,h,h] \leq 2\kappa(\nabla^2f(x)[h,h])^{1.5}$.
+In particular, self-concordant functions may possess unbounded third-order derivatives, yet the growth of derivatives is locally controlled by the curvature encoded in the Hessian.
+This structure ensures that Newton steps remain well-behaved in regions where Hessian Lipschitz continuity fails.
 A canonical example is the logarithmic barrier function, which is self-concordant but lacks a Lipschitz continuous gradient or Hessian.
-For such functions, second-order methods (e.g., the damped Newton) achieve global convergence and local quadratic convergence, offering both theoretical elegance and computational practicality.
-Despite its success in convex optimization, extending self-concordance to non-convex settings remains nontrivial.
-Although its definition appears superficially independent of convexity, it involves the square root of local curvature terms, which can become ill-defined when the Hessian has negative eigenvalues.
-One might attempt to circumvent this by taking absolute values before square roots, but this modification imposes restrictive curvature bounds that fail to capture simple non-convex structures; for example, the sigmoid function $x \mapsto 1/(1+e^{-x})$ violates this property.
-This gap motivates developing a generalized notion of self-concordance suitable for non-convex objectives, preserving its curvature control while accommodating regions of negative curvature.
+For such functions, second-order methods (e.g., damped Newton) achieve global convergence and local quadratic convergence, offering both theoretical guarantees and computational practicality.
+Unfortunately, extending self-concordance to non-convex settings remains nontrivial since its definition involves the square root of a local curvature term, which can become ill-defined when the Hessian has negative eigenvalues.
+One might attempt to define self-concordance as $\nabla^3 f(x)[h,h,h] \leq 2\kappa(|\nabla^2f(x)[h,h]|)^{1.5}$ when $f$ is potentially non-convex, but this modification imposes restrictive curvature bounds that fail to capture simple non-convex structures; for example, the sigmoid function $x \mapsto 1/(1+e^{-x})$ violates this property.
+This gap motivated our development of (i) a generalized notion of self-concordance suitable for non-convex objective functions that preserves its curvature control while accommodating regions of negative curvature, and (ii) the development and analysis of second-order algorithms that exploit this property. \paragraph{Related work on self-concordance} The classical notion of self-concordance was introduced by~\cite{Nesterov-1994-Interior} as a fundamental tool for analyzing interior-point methods in convex optimization \cite{Ye-1994-nl, Nesterov-1997-Self, Guler-1997-Hyperbolic}.
+Since then, this notion has been extended to composite optimization problems~\cite{Tran-2015-Composite}, distributed Newton methods~\cite{Zhang-2015-Disco}, randomized Newton updates~\cite{Lu-2017-Randomized} and stochastic quasi-Newton methods~\cite{Gao-2019-Quasi}.
+In parallel, other work has studied stronger variants of this notion~\cite{Rodomanov-2021-Greedy,Hanzely-2022-Damped}, which impose tighter curvature control to improve numerical stability.
+Another line of work has adopted the notion of quasi-self-concordance, which encompasses important objectives such as logistic regression~\cite{Bach-2010-Self, Tran-2015-Composite, Bach-2014-Adaptivity}.
+Finally, in~\cite{Sun-2019-Generalized}, the notion of generalized self-concordance was introduced.
+Building upon this, Frank-Wolfe methods have been developed that demonstrate the versatility of self-concordance-based curvature control beyond the standard convex setting~\cite{Dvurechensky-2020-Self, Carderera-2021-Simple, Dvurechensky-2023-Generalized}.
+We note that all of the above extensions of self-concordance apply \textbf{only to convex functions.}